 While Lev Grossman’s world isn’t as deeply built as Rothfuss’s (staying true and anchored to its postmodern heritage), it has all the learned gestures one would expect in a modern fantasy text.

-Overfull with allusions to literature and pop-culture, this book is like playing AD&D with some grad students from Yale.
+Overfull with allusions to literature and pop-culture, The Magicians is like playing AD&D with some grad students from Yale.
 The characters are flawed, psychologically complex, and all gifted sorcerers and witches.
 Would Kvothe have gotten into the Physical Kids Club?
 Possibly, but I think he might have hung out with Penny a lot.

 Read All of These?